davelindo/QLVideo/README.md

 QuickLook and Spotlight understand a limited number of media files - mostly only MPEG audio and video codecs within MPEG container files.
 This package adds support for wide range of other codecs and "non-native" media file types, including `.asf`, `.avi`, `.flv`, `.mkv`, `.rm`, `.webm`, `.wmf` etc.

+When the Quick Look panel is opened with the Space bar the previewer uses FFmpeg's `h264_videotoolbox` encoder to quickly remux the source file to an MP4 for smooth playback.
+Only the first video and audio tracks are kept and all other metadata is ignored.
+If the conversion doesn't finish within two seconds, the previewer falls back to generating snapshots.

 <img src="img/finder.jpeg" alt="Finder" width="508"/> &nbsp; <img src="img/info.jpeg" alt="Finder Info" width="267"/>
 <img src="img/preview.jpeg" alt="QuickLook preview" width="962"/>